Family Medicine Emergency Medicine

 Program Description

-The University of Calgary CCFP-EM program adheres to the standards and meets the objectives of the CFPC.
-The program is based at the Foothills Medical Centre; however, residents receive their training at four hospitals in Calgary, and also at regional hospitals in Banff.
+The University of Calgary CCFP-EM program adheres to the standards and objectives of the CFPC.
+The Program Director and Program Administration is based in offices at the Foothills Medical Centre; However, residents participate in clinical care at four tertiary-care hospitals in Calgary, and at regional hospitals in Banff, Lethbridge, Red Deer and other sites in sub-urban and rural Alberta as desired.

 Highlights and Strengths of the CCFP EM Program

-- The Calgary Zone Emergency Department is an integrated group of over 250 full-time emergency physicians, roughly half of whom hold the CCFP(EM) designation.
+1. The Calgary Zone Emergency Department is an integrated group of over 250 full-time emergency physicians.
 The Calgary Zone ED is the largest regionalized department of emergency medicine in Canada, with over 300,000 visits a year to the region’s four adult hospitals and one pediatric facility.
-This allows the program to draw from a large pool of preceptors with many areas of sub-specialty expertise such as additions, critical care, sports medicine, palliative care, POCUS, leadership and administration, and others.
+This allows the program to draw from a large pool of preceptors with many areas of sub-specialty expertise such as additions, critical care, sports medicine, palliative care, POCUS, and leadership/administration.

-- All Calgary EM residents are scheduled at all four adult EDs, with approximately half of the shifts taking place at the Foothills Medical Centre (FMC), which is the regional trauma and cardiac referral centre.
-All ED MDs in Calgary are considered "Trauma Team Leaders" and therefore lead all of the Level 1 trauma cases at FMC.
-As such, Calgary does not have a "trauma rotation", because all ED rotations trauma rotations.
+2. Calgary EM residents perform clinical rotations at all four adult EDs and the Alberta Children’s Hospital, with approximately half of all clinical shifts taking place at the Foothills Medical Centre (FMC), which is the regional trauma and cardiac referral centre.
+Unlike other Emergency Departments across Canada, all ED MDs in Calgary are considered "Trauma Team Leaders" and therefore lead all of the Level 1 trauma cases at FMC.
+The CCFP-EM trainees will have an opportunity to be TTL when working with their preceptors.
+If extra training with a focused trauma rotation is requested by the trainee this can be arranged with elective time.

 Canadian Forces / Department of National Defence candidates are welcome to apply at any point during the year.
 We have been proud to support our colleagues in the DND and will make unique accommodations and a tailored learning experience for interested parties.
 Please contact the Program Director if you are a service-member interested in this pathway.